ELECTRICAL ENGINEERING (EENG)

 View Course Learning Outcomes

 EENG588.
-ENERGY POLICY, RESTRUCTURING AND DEREGULATION OF ELECTRICITY MARKET.
+POWER SYSTEM ECONOMICS AND ELECTRICITY MARKETS.
 3.0 Semester Hrs.

 EENG589.
 DESIGN AND CONTROL OF WIND ENERGY SYSTEMS.
 3.0 Semester Hrs.